Why Study English Literature?

 No other subject enables you to experience the lives of an elderly and increasingly mad king, a failing American salesman and a jailed prisoner in the 1890s, all through the pages of prose, poetry and drama texts.
 In addition, you will look at literary texts in a whole different way through the application of critical lenses such as Feminism, Marxism and Postcolonialism.

-William Shakespeare: King Lear – the tragic story of an ageing king, whose decision to divide his kingdom between his three daughters has terrible and fatal consequences.
+King Lear – the tragic story of an ageing king, whose decision to divide his kingdom between his three daughters has terrible and fatal consequences.

-William Shakespeare: Richard II – One of Shakespeare’s History plays, It is based on the life of King Richard II of England and chronicles his downfall and the scheming of his nobles.
+William Shakespeare: Richard II – One of Shakespeare’s History plays, it is based on the life of King Richard II of England and chronicles his downfall and the scheming of his nobles.

 AQA Poetry Anthology: Tragedy – a collection of poems which explore various aspects of the tragic genre, including poems by Chaucer, Milton and Yeats.